mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 <div class="key-idea">

 The energy source: **latent heat released when water vapor condenses** in the storm's eyewall.
-This is the same $Q = m \cdot H_v$ we calculated on Day 2.
+This connects back to the Phase Change of Water lab.

 </div>

 <!--
 TEACHER MOVE: Make the explicit connection back to Day 2 — phase change drives the storm.
-Each gram of water vapor condensing releases 2260 J. Multiply by trillions of grams happening simultaneously.
+Every gram of water vapor that condenses in the eyewall releases ~2260 J. Multiply by trillions of grams happening simultaneously.
 KEY POINT: Hurricanes weaken over land because they lose their energy source — warm ocean water.
 HURRICANES ARE INTENSE LOW PRESSURE SYSTEMS.
 Show the connection back to L systems (rising air, converging, counterclockwise rotation).
 -->